 The day started at Pentonbridge Inn leading onto Gretna Green where they said their "I do's".
 We then went on a small adventure to Talkin Tarn Country Park and to Netherby Hall!
 All with the amazing wedding Landrover "Larry" from B Spoke By Spike-Chauffeured Services!
 Michael Worsley who runs B Spoke, was the other witness.
 All in all, it has been an incredible day!

 If you would like me to photograph your big day, please feel free to contact me!
 If you’re thinking of Eloping why not read more about my thoughts on my blog “Elopement isn’t a dirty word” after you’ve seen this beautiful day in full.
+Also, if you're considering having an elopement and creating a very special day for the two of you.
+You may wish to check out my blog on the Legalities of elopements.

 I asked Nic to write some words and what he wrote is bellow, so keep scrolling to not only see their photos but also to find out more about their story.